 It is anticipated that the guidance will take the form of a web-based deliverable that uses a guided risk-based decision tree (similar to a capability maturity model) to identify the most relevant content for a user.
 The users will range from small, local agencies with limited risks and limited capabilities to those with substantial traffic management systems and more resources available to protect them.
 If a viable approach and host for the implementation and maintenance (including updating content and addressing emerging technologies) of this type of product is not found, a traditional NCHRP document will be produced.
 NCHRP has begun discussions with the National Operations Center of Excellence as a possible host but they should not be contacted by proposers regarding this effort.

-The contract is just underway.
 The Task 1 Literature Review is available.
 It will be updated throughout the course of the project.
+A review of field equipment has been conducted and penetration testing will begin in November 2018.

 With over 400,000 traffic signals deployed throughout the United States, traffic signal operations have a profound impact on the safety and efficiency of traffic flow for all road users.
 Recent threats in cybersecurity have made our industry more aware of potential damage that such threats can cause.
 Multiple researchers have found that our existing traffic signal systems, if not protected properly, can be easily hacked.
 For example, sometimes systems are used without any encryption for communication between a central traffic control management system and field traffic signal control units, allowing an attacker to directly change traffic signal indications.
 Another example involves wireless detectors that could be manipulated to feed traffic control systems with fake data and trigger incorrect options in their operations.